StateSmith/StateSmith-examples/c-include-sm-basic-2-plantuml/README.md

 gcc *.c && ./a.out
 ```

-# More details
+# Going further
-See [c-include-sm example](../c-include-sm/README.md) for a more advanced example and additional details.
+See [c-include-sm example](../c-include-sm/README.md) for a slightly more advanced example that uses the C preprocessor and additional details.